SYSTEM STATUS: (Updated 8:02AM 5/19/2022)

 For RideFinders clients, a reminder that the Emergency Ride Home (ERH) program is not available for building closures/evacuations, weekend usage or during inclement weather.

 GRTC is committed to the safety, health, and financial well-being of its staff.
 At our headquarters, steps have already been taken.
 Cleaning of high-touch surfaces has increased during our routine daily cleaning of the facility.
 Hand sanitizer stations are available throughout the property.
 Maintenance and cleaning staff already use protective gloves, and Operators may also request protective gloves.
-Face masks are being distributed to staff first, then masks will be available for passengers needing Operator assistance while riding.
+Face masks were distributed to staff first this Spring, then masks were made available for passengers needing Operator assistance while riding.
 A local partnership enabled GRTC to purchase hand sanitizer in bulk for our frontline employees.

 At RideFinders, cleaning frequency was also increased, including of high-touch surfaces.
 Front desk staff have protective gloves.